Ä¢¹½ÊÓÆµ

 You will also find that a lot of people in Anguilla - Cary work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.

-The citizens of Anguilla - Cary are slightly better educated than the national average of 21.84% for all cities and towns, with 23.01% of adults in Anguilla - Cary having a bachelor's degree or advanced degree.
+The education level of Anguilla - Cary citizens is a little higher than the average for US cities and towns: 23.01% of adults in Anguilla - Cary have at least a bachelor's degree.

 The per capita income in Anguilla - Cary in 2022 was $25,017, which is middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $100,068 for a family of four.
 However, Anguilla - Cary contains both very wealthy and poor people as well.
 Anguilla - Cary also has one of the higher rates of people living in poverty in the nation, with 38.89% of its population below the federal poverty line.